A1253AI/SearchEngine/README.md

   "prompt": "we will win."
       }
   Output:
-  You get back an embedding, which is a list of float numbers (e.g, a 768-dimensional vector):
+  We get back an embedding, which is a list of float numbers (e.g, a 768-dimensional vector):
   [
        0.00234, -0.0317, 0.1075, ..., 0.0541
   ]